OxWearables/stepcount/README.md

 ## Citing our work

-Please cite this manuscript if you use this algorithm in your own work.
-When using this tool, please consider the works listed in [CITATION.md](CITATION.md).
+When using this tool, please consider citing the works listed in [CITATION.md](CITATION.md).

 ## Licence